 Part I - The Who

-There are two additional items available on the first section.
-You can add a new organization on the fly if the organization doesn't exist and you can add a new contact on the fly if the contact doesn't exist.
+There are two additional actions you can take in the first part of the Add New Event process.
+First, you can create a new organization on the fly if the organization doesn't exist and the same for contacts.

-Adding a new contact:
+To add a new organization and contact:

 Part II - The When

-In this section, you are simply entering a start and end time for the event and selecting the date(s) for the event on this screen:
+In this section, you enter the start and end times for the event and select the date(s).

 Date patterns or repeating events